John-R-Wallace-NOAA/TMB_on_Windows_Subsystem_for_Linux/README.md

      # Right-clicking within the Mintty terminal gives a menu with standard commands such as 'Copy' and 'Paste' (unlike PowerShell).

      # The background color, text size and color (called the foreground color in Mintty), and other options for both PowerShell
-     #   and Mintty are user configurable by right-clicking of the top bar and going to 'Properties' or 'Options', respectively.
+     #   and Mintty are user configurable by right-clicking the top bar and going to 'Properties' or 'Options', respectively.